-Barefoot shoes shouldn’t just be light or have a thin sole to provide the best connection with the ground.
-They should also be wide enough to give the toes room to move and shouldn’t constrict the feet.
+A barefoot shoe should not only be light or have a thin sole to provide the contact with the ground as well as possible.
+It should also be cut wide, so that the toes have room to work and the foot is not restricted.

-In Germany alone there are 80 million people with 160 million different feet.
-Feet come in many different shapes and sizes.
-There are slender feet, sturdy feet, flat feet or feet with a high instep.
+There are millions of people with twice as much different feet.
+There are many forms of foot shapes.
+There are slender feet, strong feet, flat feet or feet with a high instep.

-Many people also suffer from deformed feet, or have injuries, hammer toes or hallus valgus.
+Many people also suffer from deformed feet, have injuries, hammer toes or a hallux valgus.

 A slim foot with a high dorm of the foot may need a wide shoe, because a wide shoe offers more volume than a narrow shoe.